ni/systemlink-operations-handbook/handbook/upgrade/upgrade.md

 ## Seamless Cut-over

 Since managed test systems are connected SystemLink test systems can connect to the new instance of SystemLink without manual intervention.
-To accomplish this the following conditions must be met.
+To accomplish this the following conditions must be met:

-To ensure that managed test systems can connect to the new instance of SystemLink automatically, check that the following conditions are met.

 - Migration of systems data.